bmstoss13/SpotifyProject/README.md

-# SpotifyProject
+# Heartify - Spotify Project

-## Details
+## Description
-Using React, Express, and Firebase, create a web application using the Spotify API.
+Using a React frontend, Express backend, and Firebase database, we created a web application using the Spotify API.
 The purpose of the app is to keep users engaged with Spotify by allowing them to view their top artists and songs, create a profile that other users can view, post in message boards, and message other users.
-Spotify wants to be the place where people go to listen to AND talk about music.
-Your app will accomplish this with a React frontend, Express backend, and Firebase database.
-This means that all API or database interactions initiated by the user should send a request from the frontend (React) to the backend (Express), where the interaction with the Spotify API or Firebase occurs.
+All API or database interactions initiated by the user should send a request from the frontend (React) to the backend (Express), where the interaction with the Spotify API or Firebase occurs.

 ## Features
 * Liked Songs Page